IF YOUR BUSINESS ISN’T ON SOCIAL MEDIA YET, YOU’RE MISSING OUT.

 WHO SHOULD USE FACEBOOK?

 With its broad reach, huge usership, and minimal maintenance Facebook is a good start for any size business to establish a social footprint.
-Unfortunately, due to the changes in organic reach, you will likely want to spend a bit of money to promote your content, or at the very least your page, to garner attention and create an engaged audience.
+Unfortunately, due to the changes in organic reach, you will likely want to put some money behind your strategy to promote your content, or at the very least your page, to garner attention and create an engaged audience.
+With that said, the latest changes in the newsfeed algorithm will require new strategies and approaches from brands.
+Don’t change your Facebook marketing strategy just yet, stay tuned for updates as we will be closely monitoring these changes and what impact they will have on brands.

 As with any marketing activity, you’ll want to venture into social media with some clear goals and objectives about what you want to achieve and what success will look like.
 Though we’ve made some recommendations about what types of businesses could benefit from each of these channels, if you feel your brand would perform well on one we haven’t recommended, by all means go for it!
 Standing out from the crowd is always a challenge and, when done right, a recipe for success.